Philly Cheese Steak Pizza

 In this house we have major adoration for all things garlic.

 Here’s how we make this cheese steak pizza.
 It all starts with the pizza crust.
 Now you can certainly buy store-bought pizza dough and just whip that up but if you’ve got a little time over the weekend, I urge you to give my homemade pizza dough a try.
-It freezes well so you could just make a batch and freeze it to have on hand whenever you NEED this cheese steak pizza in your life.
+And if you’re feeling particularly lazy, my no knead pizza dough is just delicious!
+It freezes well so you could just make a batch and freeze it to have on hand whenever you NEED this cheesesteak pizza in your life.

 The next thing we need is the garlic sauce.
 It starts off just like any other white sauce.
 We begin by whisking together a little butter and flour in a small saucepan once the room smells like cooked pie dough, we stream in the milk.
 Remember, always use COLD MILK when making a white sauce, you’ll never get lumps that way.
 While the milk heat up, we’ll add in 1-3 cloves of pressed garlic.
 And when the sauce reaches a simmer, we’ll add in the final touches.
 A little salt, pepper, a pinch of nutmeg, and ¼ cup of grated parmesan cheese.

 And the steak.
 Leftover cooked ribeye, skirt or flank steaks are all perfect for this recipe.
 You’ll need a total of 6 ounces of cooked steak for 1 pizza.
 I keep the seasonings pretty simple on the steak since our white sauce is LOADED with garlicky goodness.